-Unrealized loss on financial instruments represents the change in fair value of the Amazon Warrant (see Note 7 to our Financial Statements) primarily due to changes in our common stock price.
+Unrealized loss on financial instruments represents the change in fair value of a customer warrant liability (see Note 8 to our Financial Statements) primarily due to changes in our common stock price.

 Income taxes.
 Our effective income tax rates were a benefit of 56.5% for 2017 and an expense of 52.3% for 2016.
-The effective income tax rate benefit for 2017 differed from the U.S. statutory rate primarily due to the enactment on December 22, 2017 of the U.S. Tax Cuts and Jobs Act, which among other things, reduces the U.S.

-federal corporate income tax rate from 35.0% to 21.0% resulting in a net income tax benefit of \$130.0 million related to the revaluation of our U.S. net deferred tax liability (see Note 11 to our Financial Statements).
-To a lesser extent, the 2017 effective tax rate was impacted by nondeductible changes in the value of the Amazon Warrant liability (see Note 7 to our Financial Statements).
-The effective income tax expense rate for 2016 differed from the U.S. federal statutory rate primarily due to nondeductible expenses resulting from a change in control, as defined under certain of the Company's benefit plans, related to the Amazon transaction.
+The effective income tax rate benefit for 2017 differed from the U.S. statutory rate primarily due to the enactment on December 22, 2017 of the U.S. Tax Cuts and Jobs Act, which among other things, reduces the U.S. federal corporate income tax rate from 35.0% to 21.0% resulting in a net income tax benefit of \$130.0 million related to the revaluation of our U.S. net deferred tax liability (see Note 12 to our Financial Statements).
+To a lesser extent, the 2017 effective tax rate was impacted by nondeductible and nontaxable changes in the fair value of a customer warrant liability (see Note 8 to our Financial Statements).
+The effective income tax expense rate for 2016 differed from the U.S. federal statutory rate primarily due to nondeductible expenses resulting from a change in control, as defined under certain of the Company's benefit plans, related to a customer transaction with warrants.
 The effective rates for both periods were impacted by our assertion to indefinitely reinvest the net earnings of foreign subsidiaries outside the U.S.